-The severity of sanctions or corrective actions will depend on the severity, frequency and/or nature of the offense, history of past discriminatory, harassing, or retaliatory conduct, the offender's willingness to accept responsibility, previous institutional response to similar conduct, and the institution's interests.
-The Title IX Coordinator will determine the sanction after review of the investigatory findings.
+In determining the severity of sanctions or corrective actions the following should be considered: the frequency, severity, and/or nature of the offense; history of past conduct; an offender's willingness to accept responsibility; previous institutional response to similar conduct; strength of the evidence; and the wellbeing of the university community.
+The hearing panel, hearing officer or administrator that found that a policy violation occurred will determine sanctions and issue notice of the same, as outlined above.

-The broad range of sanctions includes but is not limited to: expulsion; suspension for an identified time frame or until satisfaction of certain conditions, or both; temporary or permanent separation of the parties (e.g., change in classes, reassignment of residence, no contact orders, limiting geography of where parties can go on campus) with additional sanctions for violating orders; required participation in sexual or relationship sensitivity training/awareness education programs; required participation in alcohol and other drug awareness and abuse prevention programs; counseling or mentoring; volunteering/community service; loss of institutional privileges; delays in obtaining administrative services and benefits from the institution (e.g., holding transcripts, delaying registration, graduation, diplomas); additional academic requirements relating to scholarly work or research on sexual misconduct; financial restitution; or any other discretionary sanctions directly related to the violation or conduct.
+The broad range of sanctions includes:

+- expulsion; - suspension for an identified time frame or until satisfaction of certain conditions or both; - temporary or permanent separation of the parties (e.g., change in classes, reassignment of residence, no contact orders, limiting geography of where parties can go on campus) with additional sanctions for violating no-contact orders; - required participation in sensitivity training/awareness education programs; - required participation in alcohol and other drug awareness and abuse prevention programs; - counseling or mentoring; - volunteering/community service; - loss of institutional privileges; - delays in obtaining administrative services and benefits from the institution (e.g., holding transcripts, delaying registration, graduation, diplomas);

+- additional academic requirements relating to scholarly work or research; - financial restitution; or any other discretionary sanctions directly related to the violation or conduct.